jxxcarlson/elm-blackbox/README.md

 ### Statistics

-The Statistics black box is more elaborate.
+The Statistics black box (mean, standard deviation, regression) is more elaborate.
 See *Statistics.md*.

 ## Make elm-bb work for you